-AS91397 6 Credits Demonstrate understanding of significant ideology(ies) in the classical world.
-(UE - R) AS91398 6 Credits Demonstrate understanding of the lasting influences of the classical world on other cultures
+AS91397 6 Credits Demonstrate understanding of significant ideology(ies) in the classical world (UE -R).
+AS91398 6 Credits Demonstrate understanding of the lasting influences of the classical world on other cultures across time (UE-R).

-AS91394 4 Credits Analyse ideas and values of the Classical World.
-(UE - R & W)
+AS91394 4 Credits Analyse ideas and values of the Classical World (UE-R/W).

-AS91396 6 Credits Analyse the impact of a significant historical figure on the classical world.
-(UE - R & W)
+AS91396 6 Credits Analyse the impact of a significant historical figure on the classical world (UE-R/W)

-The prerequisite entry requirement for Level 3 Classical Studies will be 14 credits in History at Level 2, or 14 English credits at Level 2, or at the discretion of the Head of Faculty.
+The prerequisite entry requirement for Level 3 Classical Studies will be 14 credits in History at Level 2, or 14 English credits at Level 2 or at the discretion of the Head of Faculty.